tj-actions/verify-changed-files/README.md

 # verify-changed-files
-A github action to return a list of changed files using grep
+A github action to verify changed files.

 ```yaml
 ...: